AvirFrog/Mir-Us/docs/usage.md

-# Usage example
+# Getting started
-This section shows an example usage of the Mir-Us package.
+This section shows an example usage of the Mir-Us package for the absolute beginner.
 There are a few steps that have to be done to receive data from [miRBase](https://www.mirbase.org/).

 ## Import package
 To use the package, it must be first imported: